moan0s/matrix-registration-bot/README.md

 This bot aims to create and manage registration tokens for a matrix server.
 It wants to help invitation based servers to maintain usability.
 It does not create a user itself, but rather aims to make use of the Matrix standard [MSC3231](https://github.com/matrix-org/matrix-doc/blob/main/proposals/3231-token-authenticated-registration.md).

+This means, that a user that registers on your server has to provide a registration token to successfully create an account.
+The token can be created by interacting with this bot.
+So to invite a friend you would send `create` to the bot which answers with an token.
+You send the token to the friend and they can uses this to create an account.

 The feature was added in Matrix v1.2.
 More information can be found in the [Synapse Documentation](https://matrix-org.github.io/synapse/latest/usage/administration/admin_api/registration_tokens.html).

 If you have any questions, or if you need help setting it up, come join [#matrix-registration-bot:hyteck.de](https://matrix.to/#/#matrix-registration-bot:hyteck.de)